giovanniboscu/continuous-section-field/README.md

 ## Continuous Section Field (CSF)

+### The Engineering Challenge
+In standard FEM, a tapered beam is often approximated as a series of stepped prismatic segments. **CSF** instead treats the member as a **continuous ruled solid**, capturing the exact cubic variation of the moment of inertia $I(z)$ and the shift of the elastic centroid $C_y(z)$ without discretization errors.

 **CSF**  computes continuous sectional properties - $A(z)$, $I(z)$, $EI(z)$, $GJ(z)$ - for tapered and non-homogeneous members, ready to feed into OpenSees, SAP2000, or any beam solver.